Table of Contents

 Back in October 2016, all incentivized reviews have been banned by Amazon.
 Before the ban, sellers who wanted to gain more product reviews offered products to customers in exchange for an honest review.
 Of course, no one would review Amazon products for free!

 However, Amazon decided to change the policy.
 With the banning of incentivized reviews, sellers find out more difficult ways to get reviews from their buyers.
 Various buyer-seller messaging tools were developed to allow merchants to reach out to their buyers.
+Follow this link to learn more on how to get Amazon reviews.

 Unfortunately, getting a verified purchase review is still a major concern for most Amazon sellers, especially those who launch private label products.